embeddedcrab/stm32mp1_multicore_comm/README.md

 	b.
 Core Server to receive data
 	c.
 IPC channel using shared memory

 	It receives data on ttyRPMSG0 channel.
-Whenever a request comes it is placed into a queue using active thread which transfers data to shared memory using request queue in a separate thread.
+Whenever a request comes it is placed into a queue using active thread which transfers data to shared memory using request queue.

 #### 3.3.
 HtClient (C++)
 	Application to read data from shared memory and process each request.